jantman/pydnstest/README.md

 against a staging DNS server, verifying the same changes against production, or confirming that a record returns the same result in both environments.

+__Note - while the code is 100% covered by tests, this is a young project, and I'm not sure that every code path has been executed in a live environment.
+As such, until I can confirm that, I'd recommend repeating the same tests manually for critical applications (like... say... everything in DNS...)__

 Requirements
 ------------
 * Python2 (currently tested with 2.7; other versions coming soon...)